 As a term, 'hacking' can refer to some positive things, like 'life hacks' or 'growth hacking', however, in general, two different (negative) scenarios are meant.

-- Your login information was part of a data leak by a service provider.
+- 1.Your login information was leaked by a service provider.

-- Hackers gain access to your personal email account.
+- 2.Hackers gained access to your personal email account.

 Has My Email Account Been Hacked?

 The first thing you'll probably want to know after reading the above is whether your email account has already been leaked.
 There are several ways to find out:

 Have I Been Pwned? is a site that will answer your burning question in a matter of seconds.
 This database collects leaked login data and allows users to search for their email addresses, making it possible to quickly see if, and how often, their data has been compromised.
 Have I Been Pwned even lists the individual services that leaked your information, helping you to contain breaches.